MicrosoftDocs/fabric-docs/docs/data-engineering/create-custom-spark-pools.md

 ---
 title: Creating custom spark pools in Fabric
-description: Learn about the custom spark pools, and how to configure them from them from Fabric workspace settings ms.reviewer: snehagunda ms.author: saravi
+description: Learn about the custom spark pools, and how to configure them from Fabric workspace settings ms.reviewer: snehagunda ms.author: saravi
 author: santhoshravindran7